PrincetonUniversity/BrainPipe/README.md

 ```

-### If not at Princeton - make sure your slurm scheduler works similarly
+### If not at Princeton - make sure your cluster works similarly
 * If not, change .sh in main folder, /slurm_scripts in the main rat_BrainPipe, and ClearMapCluster folders like sub_main_tracing.sh file, e.g.
 ```
 module load anacondapy/5.3.1